carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 <img src="../fig/E08-01-crop-raster-overview-raster-00.png" title="Overview of the raster"  width="512" style="display: block; margin: auto;" />

 As we can see, the overview image is much smaller compared to the original true color image.

-We first check the coordinate systems of both raster and vector data.
+To align the raster and vector data, we first check each coordinate system.
 For raster data, we use `pyproj.CRS`:

 ~~~
 from pyproj import CRS